m-dressler/esite/src/typescript/README.md

 IMPORTANT: Also make sure you have [typescript installed](https://www.geeksforgeeks.org/how-to-install-typescript/), preferably globally.

+Finally, add a `./tsconfig.json` file in the project root directory.

 Any files ending in `.ts` will now automatically be compiled into `.js` files.